rhagarty/app-modernization/README.md

     Confirm your settings and click **Finish**.

-1. Navigate EASeJ console
+1. Navigate the Enterprise Application Service console

-    Once confirmed, you will see the EASeJ console.
+    Once confirmed, you will see the Enterprise Application Service console.

     <div align="center">
         <img src="./images/saas-home-screen.png">